symend-deployments/Symend.ProxySample/README.md

 ---

-### Warning
+### Warning, Security

 Access to the sample proxy is not secured; once the proxy is fully configured, it can potentially retrieve resources containing PII data.
 Please take caution to restrict access to the proxy as well as the secrets obtained from Symend.
-See the section on SymendApiTransformer.cs

-for an example on how to modify the sample proxy to restrict access to users with certain role.
+---

+### Warning, Interaction

+It is important to be aware that the stored sent email that users will be able to view through this URL will contain the same Calls to Action (CTA) that were present in the message received by the customer.
+Clicking on or engaging with any CTAs in the email and following through with any offers on Landing Pages will be registered by Symend as if the customer themselves did so.
+Therefore it is strongly recommended that these emails are not used for testing purposes and that following any links be done with caution.

 ---